Our Mission

 Our program has steadily been expanding with the help of student coordinators and increased funding with the addition of our very own lock-in fee in 2014.
 Improvements in our workspace, storage, and record keeping have greatly increased our efficiency and enabled our growing team to process more food waste.
 Our dream of transforming underutilized spaces on campus into productive gardens was realized in early 2015 with the donation of two Washington Navel Orange Trees from the Johnson Ohana Charitable Foundation.
 Our Worm Wranglers tend to the trees and harvest fruit for the A.S.
 Food Bank.

 Five more Tango Mandarin trees were added to the Urban Orchard in August 2016.
-This year, we set up 2 hydroponic towers next to the grove which grow all kinds of awesome veggies including green onions, tomatoes, and peppers.
+We also set up 2 hydroponic towers next to the grove which grow all kinds of awesome veggies including green onions, tomatoes, and peppers.
 We also began designing plans for an Edible Campus Student Farm!
+Our dream of cultivating produce for students had just begun!

 2018